I Can Cook That

 Stir the flour mixture into the butter mixture until combined.

-Bake the cookies for 10 minutes, rotating the baking sheet after 5 minutes.
-They will not yet be browned.
-Cook for an additional 3-5 minutes or until the tops of the cookies are just turning a light golden brown.
+Bake the cookies for 13 to 15 minutes, rotating the baking sheet half way through the baking time.
+Bake until the tops of the cookies are just turning a light golden brown.

-Roll the Chipwich in some of the chocolate chips and freeze again for another 10 minutes.
-Serve.
+Roll the Chipwich in some of the chocolate chips.

 Sorry Chipwich, I think I’ve outdone you.
 The salt in the chocolate chip cookies makes these some of the best ice cream sandwiches I’ve ever had!

 These are customizable to your liking.
 Use white chocolate chips, nuts, or raisins if you so wish.
 Change around the ice cream flavors.
-Maybe even cook normal sized cookies and make mini Chipwiches.
+Maybe even cook larger cookies and make bigger Chipwiches.
 Go crazy!

 The Airbake sheet, by the way, went above and beyond my expectations.
 The cookies were chewy, evenly cooked, and not one was burnt on the bottom!
 Until I learned the secret of parchment paper, I literally burned the bottom of like 8 out of every 10 cookies I ever made.
 I’m so excited this product works!